There are different kinds of adverbs expressing different meaning. The following are some of the common ones.

 An adverb of place tells us where something is done or happens.
 We use it after the verb, direct object or at the end of a sentence.
 Adverbs of place include words such as above, below, here, outside, over there, there, under, and upstairs.

 Adverb of manner

 An adverb of manner tells us how something is done or happens.
-Most adverbs of manner end in –ly such as badly, happily, sadly, slowly, quickly, and others that include well, hard, fast, etc.
+Most adverbs of manner end in –ly such as badly, happily, sadly, slowly, quickly, and others that include well, hard and fast.